podikoglou/russell/README.md

 # russell
 A tiny little Propositional Logic engine, made while I was studying for my Logic class.
-This was written for both educational and recreational, as I wanted to see how evaluation of logical expressions is typically done.
+This was written for both educational and recreational purposes, as I wanted to see how evaluation of logical expressions is typically done.

 A few things:
 - russell can "prove" whether a logical proposition is a tautology or not, by